 All of these steps help us provide essential services, and vital preventive dentistry, during the COVID-19 pandemic.

 What if I need urgent dental care?

-Postponing a dental checkup or hygiene appointment may not be a big deal, but what if you’re in pain and need urgent attention?
+What if you’re in pain and need urgent attention?

 If you are not displaying any coronavirus symptoms and you have not been told to self-isolate for any reason, you can contact your local dental practice and book an emergency appointment as usual.
 Practices are being advised to cancel non-urgent appointments in order to better handle patients needing urgent care.